dbeley/lastfm_cg/twitter_bot_lastfm_cg/README.md

 Twitter bot posting new lastfm_cg images found in a directory.

 Use the systemd service in conjonction with lastfm_cg systemd services.
+Adjust the WorkingDirectory and ExecStart directive to match your configuration.

 lastfm_cg will create images every monday at 00:00, the Twitter bot will upload the new images found every monday at 09:00.

 ## Requirements

 - tweepy
-- valid config.ini file with twitter api information (see config_sample.ini for an example)
+- valid config.ini file with twitter api information in the script folder (see config_sample.ini for an example)

 ## Installation in a virtualenv (recommended)